-The Boardwalk provides a peaceful and tranquil place to walk (or run) alongside the lake, watch street performers or birdwatch and keep an eye out for swans.
+The Boardwalk provides a peaceful and tranquil place to walk (or run) alongside the lake, watch street performers or birdwatch, and watch for swans.

 The Boardwalk is also the perfect place to enjoy the sunset as here you can relax and watch as the lake transforms into a spectrum of reds and golds like a massive mirror for the sky above.

 The Lady Bird Lake Boardwalk is at 1820 S Lakeshore Boulevard, Austin, Texas 78741.

 20- Watch A Movie at the Deep Eddy Pool